Admission and application

 Step 2: Complete the digital questionnaire

-If your previous education needs to be assessed, you will receive the login details for the digital questionnaire at the email address that you provided in Studielink.
+If your previous education needs to be assessed by the Admissions Committee, you will receive login details for a digital questionnaire, OSIRIS Application, at the email address that you provided in Studielink.
 You will need to log in to the questionnaire, and once you have completed it you will need to upload the requested documents.
-Please make sure that you submit your completed questionnaire and the required documents by 1 July at the latest.
-If you complete the questionnaire after 1 July, there is no guarantee that we will be able to process your application for admission in time.

 Step 3: Keep an eye on your inbox

-Congratulations!
-Then go to the enrolment procedure and follow the steps to enrol.
+Go to the enrolment procedure and follow the steps to enrol.

 Steps